ossuminc/riddl/doc/src/hugo/content/language/hierarchy/root.md

 ---
-type: page
-title: "Root"
+type: page title: "Root"
-weight: 15
+weight: 15 draft: false
 ---

 At the root (file) level you can only do two things: include definitions